 Stacked use case in retail: Personal and immersive interactive experiences.
 Our retailer is also exploring opportunities to use data to drive more personal experiences and higher customer engagement levels.
 Retailers such as Ikea and ASOS are also exploring the use of virtual reality to create more engaging and fun shopping experiences, using 3D representations and magic mirrors that superimpose products on customer images.12

-Granted, over the years, many retailers’ IoT-led personalization initiatives have failed or, at the least, underwhelmed.
+Granted, over the years, many retailers’ IoT-led personalisation initiatives have failed or, at the least, underwhelmed.
 Often, the reason has been the underlying network’s inability to keep pace with technological development, resulting in inconsistent and unreliable customer experiences.13 Many of the problems associated with old networks—primarily, erratic and jittery connectivity—are mitigated by 5G capabilities, which as the technology was designed to handle these types of device-centric and data-intensive use cases.